Bitneko/workshop-golang-fundamental/03 goroutine/README.md

 ```

 ## Channel
 Channels are a typed conduit through which you can send and receive values with the channel operator, `<-`.
-It is the de facto mean of communication between GoRoutines in Go.
+It is the de-facto mean of communication between GoRoutines in Go.

 ```
 func main() {